jmurty/jamesmurty.com/content/migrate-wordpress-blog-to-static-site.md

  - My blog should be accessible at both the [jamesmurty.com][blog] root domain and the [www.jamesmurty.com][blog-subdomain] subdomain.
- - The old RSS feed endpoint at http://www.jamesmurty.com/feed/ shouldn't change, so subscribers continue receiving my blog posts.
+ - The old RSS feed endpoint at *http://www.jamesmurty.com/feed/* shouldn't change, so that subscribers continue receiving my blog posts (like this one).

+To serve the site from S3 I needed to generate the site in a publishable form, set up my S3 account to store and serve it, and tweak my domain's DNS management to hook everything up correctly.

-### Generate Site to Publish
+#### Generate Site for Publishing

 By default the Pelican quickstart process produces two configuration files, `pelicanconf.py` and `publishconf.py`.
 The former stores most of your settings